akiernan/yum/README.md

     - Name of the GPG key used for the repo.

 * `yum['epel']['url']`
-    - URL to the EPEL mirrorlist.
+    - URL to the EPEL mirrorlist or repository.

+* `yum['epel']['mirrorlist']`
+    - Set to true if the EPEL URL points to a mirror list, false otherwise.

 * `yum['epel']['key_url']`
     - URL to the GPG key for the repo.